Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 When registering methods, calling methods or emitting signals, multiple lines of code have shrunk into simple one-liners.
 Signatures of provided callbacks are introspected and types of provided arguments are deduced at compile time, so the D-Bus signatures as well as serialization and deserialization of arguments to and from D-Bus messages are generated for us completely by the compiler.

-> **_Tip_:** There's also an overload of `uponSignal(...).call()` with `request_slot_t` tag which returns a `Slot` object.
+> **_Tip_:** There's also an overload of `uponSignal(...).call()` with `return_slot_t` tag which returns a `Slot` object.
 The slot is a simple RAII-based handle of the subscription.
 As long as you keep the slot object, the signal subscription is active.
 When you let go of the object, the signal handler is automatically unregistered.
 This gives you finer control over the lifetime of signal subscription.

 We recommend that sdbus-c++ users prefer the convenience API to the lower level, basic API.
 When feasible, using generated adaptor and proxy C++ bindings is even better as it provides yet slightly higher abstraction built on top of the convenience API, where remote calls look simply like local, native calls of object methods.
 They are described in the following section.